shangobashi/bs_v.0.1.1/README.md

-# SwarmAgents WebUI MVP
+# BlueSwarm MVP

 > **Note**: This is a private portfolio project.
 The code provided here is a limited MVP snapshot demonstrating core architectural concepts.
 The full production system is proprietary.

 ## Project Overview

-**SwarmAgents** is a sophisticated orchestration platform designed to manage and deploy **60+ humanized AI agents** organized into specialized "swarms" (Legal, Research, Vision, Labs, Growth).
+**BlueSwarm** is a sophisticated orchestration platform designed to manage and deploy **60+ humanized AI agents** organized into specialized "swarms" (Legal, Research, Vision, Labs, Growth).

 Unlike standard chatbot wrappers, this system implements a **multi-agent architecture** where agents maintain distinct personas, expertise, and operational boundaries.
 The platform abstracts the complexity of interacting with multiple LLM providers (Anthropic Claude, OpenAI GPT-4, Google Gemini) into a unified, real-time interface.